October (2018 film): Plot

 Seeing Dan's career and personal life drowning due to his devotion towards Shiuli, her mother Vidya decides to make him go and take care of himself.
 Dan joins another hotel in Kullu as manager but is unable to take his mind off Shiuli.
-Soon he learns of Shiuli's failing health and visits the hospital.
+Soon he learns of Shiuli's failing health in Delhi and returns.
 He apologises for leaving her abruptly and promises to stay with her.
 Seeing Dan, Shiuli calms and begins to improve again.
 She is soon discharged from the hospital and is brought home where Dan continues taking care of her.
 He takes her to a park and asks her why she remembered him before her fall.
 Shiuli responds by trying to say his name aloud.
 The following night Shiuli suffers a seizure and dies as her lungs collapsed.
-Emotionally broken, Dan visits Shiuli's home and comforts her despaired family.
+Emotionally broken, Dan visits Shiuli's home and comforts her family.
 Afterwards, he is seen collecting her death certificate tearfully.

 In a later scene, Vidya tells Dan that she was named Shiuli because of her fondness for the shiuli flower, which she loved collecting as a child with her grandfather.
 She further remarks how shiuli flowers are short-lived, as they live all night and die by dawn; to which Dan sorrowfully points out, her daughter too, was short-lived like her namesake flowers.

-Several months later, Dan is rehired by the hotel where he completes his diploma and works as a sous chef.
-One day, he notices several missed calls and visits Vidya.
-They sit in the backyard discussing Shiuli.
+Several months later, Dan is rehired by the hotel where he completes his diploma and now works as a sous chef.
+One day, he notices several missed calls from Vidya and visits her.
 Pointing at the shiuli plant in the backyard, Vidya tells Dan about her family shifting to their hometown Trichy.
-She doesn't wish to leave Shiuli's plant, but Dan assures her that he would take care of it.
+She doesn't wish to leave Shiuli's plant behind, but Dan assures her that he would take care of it.

-As the story ends, Shiuli's family has moved and Dan carries the shiuli plant with him, as a symbol of the unconditional and unconventional love which had blossomed in his heart for Shiuli.
+As the story ends, Shiuli's family has moved and Dan carries the shiuli plant with him, as a symbol of his devotion to Shiuli and the effect she had on him.